frogstair/nbt/readme.md

 ## Precautions

 It is necessary to explicitly specify a type for each **numerical value** because of how NBT works.
-If not specified, the smallest fitting type would be used, except floating point numbers, where the default `float64` is used
+If not specified, the smallest fitting type would be used, except floating point numbers, where the default `float64` is used.

+Since nbt uses **signed** bytes, it is necessary to not use `byte` in the map, cast it to `int8` instead.

 ## Example